thepirat000/CachingFramework.Redis/README.md

 });
 ```

-All the keys receiving an LPUSH operation:
+Receive all the LPUSH affecting any key:
 ```c#
 context.KeyEvents.Subscribe(KeyEvent.PushLeft, (key, cmd) =>
 {